All Episodes

 Tell him about your troubles.

-That's why she was uh in Selma yesterday, and also why at the last moment her camp announced that she would be joined by her husband Bill Clinton so that she could bring her A game because Bill remains beloved by many blacks.
+It's why she was in Selma yesterday, and also why at the last moment her camp announced that she would be joined by her husband, Bill Clinton, so that she could bring her A-game because Bill remains beloved by many blacks.

-But no one could have stood between the two churches shortly before worship at eleven o'clock yesterday and not noticed the imbalance between the crowds.
+But no one could have stood between the two churches shortly before worship at 11 o'clock yesterday and not noticed the imbalance between the crowds.

 Massive cuts of pork sizzled on barbecue grills by the roadside.